-- 1. How will the grantee distribute its HTF funds?
-Select all that apply: - ✓ Applications submitted by eligible recipients - 2.
-If distributing HTF funds through grants to subgrantees, describe the method for distributing HTF funds through grants to subgrantees and how those funds will be made available to state agencies and/or units of general local government.
+1. How will the grantee distribute its HTF funds?
+Select all that apply:

+Applications submitted by eligible recipients.

+If distributing HTF funds through grants to subgrantees, describe the method for distributing HTF funds through grants to subgrantees and how those funds will be made available to State agencies and/or units of general local government.
 If not distributing funds through grants to subgrantees, enter "N/A".

 - 3. If distributing HTF funds by selecting applications submitted by eligible recipients, - a.
 Describe the eligibility requirements for recipients of HTF funds (as defined in 24 CFR § 93.2).
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

-Eligible applicants include CHDOs, non- and for-profit affordable housing developers, and joint venture partnerships.
-Awards will be allocated based on the following criteria:

-- 1. Whether the development demonstrates a need for HTF in order to make a greater number of units affordable to extremely low and very low households; - 2.
-Whether the development meets State and Federal requirements of all programs for which the applicant is applying, including the threshold requirements; - 3.
-Successful completion of the Permanent Supportive Housing Institute;
+Eligible applicants include CHDOs, non- and for-profit affordable housing developers, and joint venture partnerships. - Whether the development demonstrates a need for HTF in order to make a greater number of units affordable to extremely low and very low households; - 2.
+Whether the development meets State and Federal requirements of all programs for which the applicant is applying, including the threshold requirements;

-- 4. If the development ranking is sufficient for it to be awarded RHTC pursuant to the RHTC process as outlined in the current QAP; and, - 5.
-The availability of HTF funds.
+- 3. Successful completion of the Permanent Supportive Housing Institute; - 4.
+If the development ranking is sufficient for it to be awarded RHTC pursuant to the RHTC process as outlined in the current QAP; and, - 5.
+The availability of HTF funds. - b.

-b.
 Describe the grantee's application requirements for eligible recipients to apply for HTF funds.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

-Application requirements are described in detail in Part I of the 2021 HTF Draft Policy which is part of Appendix A (Methods of Distribution) in the Grantee Unique Appendices.
-Appendix A MOD also includes HOME Rental Application Policy, HOME Homebuyer Policy, and HOME Innovation Round RFP, and Institute RFP.
+Application requirements are described in Parts V, VI, and VIII in the HTF Policy, which is part of Appendix A (Methods of Distribution) in the Grantee Unique Appendices.

-Eligibility will be determined based on:

-- 1. Whether the development demonstrates a need for HTF in order to make a greater number of units affordable to extremely low and very low households; - 2.
-Whether the development meets State and Federal requirements of all programs for which the applicant is applying, including the threshold requirements; - 3.
-Successful completion of the Permanent Supportive Housing Institute; - 4.
-If the development ranking is sufficient for it to be awarded RHTC pursuant to the RHTC process as outlined in the current QAP; and, - 5.
-The availability of HTF funds. - c.
+- c.
 Describe the selection criteria that the grantee will use to select applications submitted by eligible recipients.
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". - The Selection Criteria to select eligible recipients is described in Parts V and VI of the HTF Policy, which is part of Appendix A. - d.

-Selection criteria are described in detail in Part I of the HTF Draft Policy which is part of Appendix A (Methods of Distribution) in the Grantee Unique Appendices.
-Applicants will be evaluated with the following criteria: 1) Eligible activities, 2) Needs of community, 3) Target populations to be served by the activities (<30% AMI and experiencing homelessness), 4) Support geographic diversity and link to comprehensive revitalization of existing neighborhoods, 5) Organizational capacity, 6) Energy efficiency of project, 7) Use of M/WBE contractors.

-d.
 Describe the grantee's required priority for funding based on geographic diversity (as defined by the grantee in the consolidated plan).
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".
 Eligible developments can be located in any city, town or county located in Indiana.
-There is no geographic preference for the use of the HTF.
+There is no geographic preference to the use of the HTF. - e.

-e.
 Describe the grantee's required priority for funding based on the applicant's ability to obligate HTF funds and undertake eligible activities in a timely manner.
-If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".

-Timely Undertaking- moderate priority: As stated under the Threshold Items Section 6.3 (d) of the HTF Policy, the applicant is required to demonstrate their ability to undertake the activities set forth in its application upon receipt of the HTF award, to begin construction within 12 months of receipt of the award, and to complete the development within a 24 month period.

-6.3(d): The applicant must demonstrate experience and capacity to conduct an eligible HTF activity as evidenced by its ability to:
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A". - Timely Undertaking moderate priority: As stated under the Threshold Items Section 6.3 (d) of the HTF Policy, the applicant is required to demonstrate their ability to undertake the activities set forth in its application upon receipt of the HTF award, to begin construction within 12 months of receipt of the award, and to complete the development within a 24 month period. - 6.3(d): The applicant must demonstrate experience and capacity to conduct an eligible HTF activity as evidenced by its ability to: